mahealamuq/Bioinformatics-Sequence-Analysis-Notes/README.md

 Paralogous genes arise through gene duplication events within a genome.

-**Sequence Similarity**
+**Sequence Similarity or sequence identity**

 Sequence similarity measures how closely two sequences resemble each other.
 High similarity often suggests evolutionary relatedness.
+High level of sequence similarity usually, but not necessarily indicates evidence for homology.
+Similar sequence may be orthologs or paralogs.

 **Sequence Conservation**